vital-ultrasound/ai-echocardiography-for-low-resource-countries/datasets/labelling-annotation/json_files/README.md

 The following is an example of the content of each participant.

 ## Participant Number
-Please, use this naming

-for new json files.
-Please rewrite jason files and be sure to add an commit message using `#IssueNumer annotation type and initial of Name and Surname of the annorator` to be sure all changes can be tracked.
+Please rewrite jason files and be sure to add a commit message using `#IssueNumer annotation type and initial of Name and Surname of the annorator` to be sure all changes can be tracked.
 ### Log
 * [insert-date-time]: Name LastName and short description
 * e.g. [12Oct2021_11h58m00s]: Nhat Phung verified json files for each day.